See the Action Update page for crucial info about Arbor "Preserve" development proposal

 The proposal deviates from the Amended Consent Judgment, Zoning Ordinances, Master Plan, as well as other massive environmental concerns and federal and state level concerns.

-The developer has many inconsistencies within their own submitted plans, for example, in the tree summaries they provide of their own data, they are grossly underrepresenting the number of landmark trees they are proposing destroying.
+The developer has many inconsistencies within their own submitted plans.
+For example, in the Feb 2025 plans, the tree summaries they provided of their own data, they are grossly underrepresenting the number of landmark trees they are proposing destroying.
 What else are they misrepresenting?

 The development impacts the great majority of 36 documented state-protected wetlands as well as the Rouse Drain and tributaries.
 No on-site mitigation is proposed.

-The treatment plants will pollute the Rouse drain, which feeds the Saline River and River Raisin.
+The treatment plants will pollute the Rouse drain, a natural creek which feeds the Saline River and River Raisin.

 The treatment plants run the risk of creating noxious odors and are located close to the township’s most densely populated neighborhood.
 This siting represents environmental injustice.